Will and Trust Bequests, Bankruptcy and Judgment Creditors

 - A reading of the parent’s Trust or Will contains no language that states that the property to be passed to a child may be held in trust if such child is insolvent or in bankruptcy.

 The critical piece in the above set of facts is the language of the Will or Trust (#4 above) that does not protect the child or children who may be financially insolvent or in the middle of bankruptcy proceedings.
-As Mr. Dellutri explains it, if no contingent language exists in a parent’s testamentary document to withhold a devisee’s share in the event the devisee is insolvent, the bankruptcy court or judgment creditors can seize such share.
-According to Mr. Dellutri, more often than not, the debtor is surprised to learn that his parents bequest to him or her is about to be seized because there is no contingent trust and spendthrift language protecting them in case of financial disaster.
+If no contingent language exists in a parent’s testamentary document to withhold a devisee’s share in the event the devisee is insolvent, the bankruptcy court or judgment creditors can seize such share.
 In essence, the child’s share of their parent’s estate will be seized by either the bankruptcy court or a judgment creditor.

 In most cases the contingent trust that is found in a Will or Trust targets those individuals who are under a specific age or persons who are disabled.
 A contingent trust generally takes the share of a parent’s estate that is to be delivered outright to a devisee and puts it aside.
 The funds that are put aside are then delivered to the devisee in limited increments for the purposes of assisting such devisee in their needs involving their health, education, maintenance and support.